How to Start Print on Demand Shopify Store

 I have seen businesses get into serious lawsuits for trademark names.
 Don’t be one of them.

-When customers place orders in your store, receiving the transaction in your bank account may take a few business days.
-But you need to process the order immediately.
+When customers place orders in your store, the transaction may take a few business days to appear in your bank account.
+However, you need to process the order immediately.

 Waiting for the transaction to reflect in your bank account before proceeding will eventually lead to delays in shipping and customers not getting orders on time.